Edwin B. Thayer: Ordained ministry

 Thayer was ordained deacon on February 12, 1934, and priest on September 21, 1934, both by Bishop George Craig Stewart of Chicago.
 He initially served as vicar of St Mary's Church in Crystal Lake, Illinois and St Anne's Church in Woodstock, Illinois between 1934 and 1936.
 In 1936, he took upon himself the responsibility as vicar of St Anne's Church in Morrison, Illinois, while in 1938, he became rector of Christ Church in Burlington, Iowa.
 In 1941, he enrolled as a chaplain in the U.S. Army, serving till the end of WWII in 1945.
 After the war, he was appointed rector of St Luke's Church in Fort Collins, Colorado, where he served till 1950.
 Between 1950 and 1960, he served as rector of the Church of the Ascension in Denver, Colorado.

 Bishop

-Thayer was elected Suffragan Bishop of Colorado on the forth ballot, on September 8, 1960, during a special convention held in Denver.
+Thayer was elected Suffragan Bishop of Colorado on the fourth ballot, on September 8, 1960, during a special convention held in Denver.
 He was then consecrated on November 30, 1960, in St John's Cathedral, by the Bishop of Colorado Joseph Minnis.
 Thayer was then elected to be diocesan bishop of Colorado at the 83rd annual diocesan convention in May 1969.
 He retired in 1973.